 What is the Festival of Hope?

 A celebration and exploration of hope and heritage led by young people working in collaboration with museums around the North West.
-The festival is produced by Blaze and will take place through distanced and digital delivery in July and August 2020 and live events later in the year.
+The festival is produced by Blaze and is taking place through distanced and digital delivery in July and August 2020 with live events later in the year.

 What will happen?